tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 .. image:: receiving_tickets/go_to_website.png
    :align: center
    :alt: View of the settings page of a helpdesk team emphasizing the Go to Website button in
-         Odoo Helpdesk
+         CoquiAPPs Helpdesk

 From the website page customize the form as you like.
 Then, publish it by clicking on *Unpublished*.

 .. image:: receiving_tickets/submit_a_ticket_form.png
    :align: center
-   :alt: View of the website form to submit a ticket for Odoo Helpdesk
+   :alt: View of the website form to submit a ticket for CoquiAPPs Helpdesk

 Live Chat
 ---------